Ironmomo/LoginService/README.md

 ### Initialize the Database

-o set up a MySQL database, execute the [init.sql](src/db/sql/init.sql) script.
+To set up a MySQL database, execute the [init.sql](src/db/sql/init.sql) script.
 You can use Docker to simplify this process by building and running a container with the provided Dockerfile.

 ```Dockerfile
 #Dockerfile